|

 Chris graduated summa cum laude with a bachelor's degree in information

-in 2005.
-His interests include travel, investing, website design, transportation
+systems in 2004 and MBA in 2005.
+His interests include investing, startups, travel, historic

 The Tracks We've Made